 RABBIT POSTERS: Members may exhibit educational poster in addition to or in place of live animal.
-See Animal Education Project guidelines on pg.
-28.
+See Animal Education Project guidelines.
+The posters should be submitted to the 4-H Office before or on the day of the animal education judging.